The Flash season 9: Writing

 Prior to learning that the ninth season would be the series' last and that it would have only 13 episodes, Wallace created additional storylines he hoped to include in the ninth season and a potential tenth season.
 These would have included a wrap-up to Legends of Tomorrow, the appearance of Max Mercury, an original storyline titled The Forever War, an adaptation of the Blackest Night storyline, and a storyline featuring the Justice League fighting Despero in another alien invasion.
 After the final 13 episodes were ordered, Wallace's plans for the 200th episode were moved to the series finale.

 Casting

 Main cast members Gustin, Candice Patton, Danielle Nicolet, Kayla Compton and Brandon McKnight return as Barry Allen / The Flash, Iris West-Allen, Cecile Horton, Allegra Garcia and Chester P. Runk.
-Jesse L. Martin, who portrayed Joe West throughout the series, exited as a regular, though he is expected to recur in the season.
+Jesse L. Martin, who portrayed Joe West throughout the series, exited as a regular, though he was expected to recur in the season.
 In October 2022, Jon Cor was promoted to series regular for the season.

-Danielle Panabaker, who had portrayed Caitlin Snow and Frost in previous seasons, was reported to be returning, but was later confirmed to be playing a new character whose identity was later revealed in the second episode.
+Danielle Panabaker, who portrayed Caitlin Snow and Frost in previous seasons, was reported to be returning, but was later confirmed to be playing a new character whose identity was later revealed in the second episode.
 Ahead of this, Panabaker stated that this character would be called Snow at the beginning of the season; Snow was later revealed to be using the name Khione.
+Carlos Valdes was unable to reprise his role as Cisco Ramon / Vibe for the finale due to scheduling conflicts with his starring role in the Hulu series Up Here.

+Katee Sackhoff, who played Amunet Black in the fourth season, expressed interest in returning for the ninth season, but wasn't invited back to the show for reasons unknown, which Sackhoff theorizes as some involved in the show's production not liking her.